yayaiu6/yayaiu6/README.md

 # **About Me**

-I’m an AI and Machine Learning developer who loves turning ideas into smart solutions.
-I’m passionate about Supervised Learning, Natural Language Processing (NLP), and Edge AI.
+I’m an AI and Machine Learning developer passionate about turning ideas into smart solutions.
+I specialize in Supervised Learning, Natural Language Processing (NLP), Edge AI, and Computer Vision.
 My work focuses on building AI-powered apps, optimizing models for edge devices like ARM systems, and fine-tuning NLP models for real-world impact.
-Whether it’s detecting car plates or powering chatbots, I’m here to make tech work smarter!

 ---